Iheb-Tope/government-procurement-analysis/README.md

 - GSIN and UNSPSC classifications

 Because the source is a **contract history** dataset, contracts can appear across multiple rows due to amendments and revisions.

+## Data Availability

+The original dataset used in this project comes from the Government of Canada Open Data Portal:

+CanadaBuys Contract History Dataset

+Due to file size limits on GitHub, the cleaned dataset (`contracts_history_clean.csv`) is not stored in this repository.

+To reproduce the dataset:

+1. Download the original contract history files from the Government of Canada Open Data Portal.
+2. Load the CSV files using the Python ingestion script: load_all_procurement_data.py
+3. Run the SQL cleaning pipeline: contracts_history_cleaning_script.sql

+This will generate the final analytical table used in the Power BI dashboard.

 ---